akhilsrinath/image-search-engine/README.md

 # image-search-engine

-The goal here is: Given a query image from a directory of images, output similar images to the query image.
-This is done using Python and OpenCV.
+The goal here is to output similar images to a given query image from a directory of images using Python and OpenCV

 Algorithm used to perform search : Chi-Squared distance